 Most evening attire contains fabric and designs that are difficult to iron or should not be ironed.
 When in doubt, take the garment to the dry cleaners to remove the wrinkles.
 If you're unsure of how to remove scorch marks or if you have formal wear, like gowns or suits, or dry clean only garments, take them to the dry cleaners for professional care.

 Make Ironing Fun

 If you don't enjoy ironing—or even if you do—there are ways to make the time more enjoyable and productive.
 Listen to music or set the ironing board up so you can watch television.
 It's a great time to listen to a book on tape.
 Enlist others to help you.
 Kids love to sprinkle water on clothes.
-I used to let my little boys use a water pistol to spray clothes.
 Ask others to take freshly ironed garments directly to the closet and hang them up.

 Never iron sequins, rhinestones, velvet, or screen-printed clothing.
 Also, some fabrics are labeled "no iron" or "wrinkle resistant," usually polyester and nylon.